linnahai/linnahai.github.io/_pages/about.md

 Meng Li, Zhou Shuang, LiangDan Liu et al., **Linna Hai** et al., Zhaohui Wang

-* The study presents manganese-enriched zinc peroxide nanoparticles (MONPs), which disassemble in the acidic TME to generate hydroxyl radicals (•OH), inducing immunogenic cell death (ICD) in cancer cells.
-This process helps trigger an immune response against the tumor.
+* We developed manganese-enriched zinc peroxide nanoparticles (MONPs) that disassemble in the acidic tumor microenvironment (TME) to generate hydroxyl radicals (•OH), which induce immunogenic cell death (ICD) in cancer cells.
+This process helps activate an immune response against the tumor.
-* MONPs also activate the stimulator of the interferon gene (STING) pathway, leading to the secretion of type I interferons and inflammatory cytokines.
-This activates T cell responses, further enhancing the body's anti-tumor immunity.
+* Our MONPs also activate the stimulator of the interferon gene (STING) pathway, leading to the secretion of type I interferons and inflammatory cytokines.
+This, in turn, stimulates T cell responses, further enhancing the body's anti-tumor immunity.
-* MONPs alleviate the immunosuppressive TME by reducing regulatory T cells (Tregs) and reprogramming M2 macrophages to the M1 phenotype.
-This promotes a more robust adaptive immune response, especially when combined with anti-PD-1 antibody therapy, improving tumor growth inhibition and preventing metastasis.
+* We found that MONPs alleviate the immunosuppressive effects of the TME by reducing regulatory T cells (Tregs) and reprogramming M2 macrophages into the M1 phenotype.
+This boosts a stronger adaptive immune response, especially when combined with anti-PD-1 antibody therapy, leading to better tumor growth inhibition and prevention of metastasis.
 </div>
 </div>